IldarGreen/Chart_Server_Client/README.md

 All data about created users, chats and messages is stored in the database

-The client and server communicate using JSON format.
+The clients and server communicate using JSON format.

 Building the project:
 `mvn install`.

-Запуск Сервера:
+Starting the Server:
 `java -jar SocketServer/target/socket-server.jar --port=8081`

-Запуск клиентов:
+Client launch:
 `java -jar SocketClient/target/socket-client.jar --server-port=8081`